 Tip #2: Give out the realistic time you plan to stay in the organization

 I plan to stay long enough to learn and improve my skills.
 I believe there is so much to learn from this organization.
 I want to add value to the organization and contribute positively to the surrounding communities.
 This act of volunteering will also enable me to meet new contacts that are important for my personal growth, and hence I will be able to enhance my resume.

 9. How Would You Describe an Ideal Volunteer?

 The employer wants to know your thoughts on a good volunteer

 Tip #1: Highlight the qualities which make a volunteer stand out among the rest

 Tip #2: Give the employer the impression that you are the best fit for the volunteer opportunity

 A volunteer should have the courage to work in any environment, be patient, and persevere the tough times since your goal is to gain skills, and from this, you will know how to handle challenging situations.
-He should have the ability to think critically and be creative enough to come with good ideas that will benefit the organization.
+He should have the ability to think critically and be creative enough to come up with good ideas that will benefit the organization.
 Lastly, he should be driven by passion and work as a team without disagreeing with the rest.

 [VIDEO] Top 20 Volunteer Interview Questions with Sample Answers: ► Subscribe for more useful videos